'Shoot First, Ask Questions Later': Ronan Farrow On A Diplomacy-Less State Department

 On what was happening inside the State Department when the Trump administration proposed big cuts to the agency

 I open and close the book with stories of some of the diplomats as they react to those cuts and what became colloquially within Foggy Bottom — the State Department headquarters — as the Mahogany Row Massacre began to play out.
 Mahogany Row is sort of the most elite corridor of power in the State Department.
 It's where the secretary's office is.
 And one office after another began getting these calls saying, "We are removing everyone from their posts."
 They were emptying out the State Department.
-And I talk about ones who narrowly avoiding firing, and I talk about ones who, after decades of serving this country and risking life and limb, lost everything.
+And I talk about ones who narrowly avoided firing, and I talk about ones who, after decades of serving this country and risking life and limb, lost everything.
 And I talk about the transformation that's had for the way we do business in all sorts of places around the world.

 On how diplomacy has taken a backseat at the Pentagon